JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ```

 JCEF can be unsupported when:
-- It's not available at the IDE runtime (the IDE is started with an alternative JDK).
+- The IDE is started with an alternative JDK that does not include JCEF.
 - Its version is not compatible with the running IDE.

 ### Browser